zainab5612/Azure-Honeynet-SIEM-Lab/README.md

 ## Overview
 In this project, I built a simple honeynet in Microsoft Azure to see what happens when a machine is exposed to the internet.

-I created a Windows virtual machine, opened it up to incoming traffic, and used Microsoft Sentinel to monitor and analyze real attack activity — mainly RDP brute-force attempts.
+I created a Windows virtual machine, opened it up to incoming traffic, and used Microsoft Sentinel to monitor and analyze real attack activity (mainly RDP brute-force attempts).

 ---